AashishMhz/t2-backend-api-Aashish/README.md

-# Your Project Title Here
+# Online Bike Gears
-Name: Your Full Name
+Name: Aashish Maharjan

-CollegeID: Your College ID
+CollegeID: 160022

-Batch: Jan19A/B/C/D?
+Batch: Jan19A

 Brief description of the domain of your project!